-The 100% owned Gold Creek project ("Gold Creek") is located 2 km NE of the town of Likely in the Cariboo - the heart of British Columbia's historic "Gold Rush" district.
-Gold Creek consists of 34 claims totalling 9,673 ha and approximately 8 km to the NW of the Spanish Mountain deposit.
+The 100% owned Gold Creek project ("Gold Creek") is located 2km NE of the town of Likely in the Cariboo - the heart of British Columbia's historic "Gold Rush" district.
+Gold Creek consists of 34 claims totalling 9,673 ha and approximately 8km to the NW of the Spanish Mountain deposit.
 Access is from Likely by all-weather gravel road.
-The site has well developed infrastructure and is just 70km NE of Williams Lake, a major regional centre serviced by an airport and railway.